KHUSHBOO0012/SystemDesign/DesignTraining.md

 - Saga command channel for order and orchestrator.
 - In starting order in pending state, and system work on that order with help of orchestrator.
 - Depending on saga.results, order status is updated.
+- Saga DB used to recover orchestrator instance in case it is down
+- Ex: Axon
 <img width="1199" alt="image" src="https://user-images.githubusercontent.com/32810320/220069327-30fabfc3-8bf1-4783-b510-0a05c8f647e5.png">

+## Domain Event
+- Message: command(to do something, debit money, release product)
+- Event: something already happened that no body can change(debited money)